-Here we are again, ready to trade the number at the end of the year.
-Preparing to transition from 2019 to 2020, maybe you excited ready to embrace everything the new year holds.
-But maybe 2019 was rough, and you’re limping by, disappointed and battered, just surviving until you make it to the next year.
+Here we are again, Trading the number at the end of the year.
+Transitioning from 2020 to 2021, maybe you excited ready to embrace everything the new year holds.
+But maybe 2020 was really rough, and you’re limping by, disappointed and battered, just surviving until you make it to the next year.
 Trying to figure out how you can let go of the past.

 I don’t know what you’ve been through.
 The pain and heartache you’ve experienced but God does.
 He’s seen every tear wept into your pillow.
 He knows every disappointment, every lost dream, every burden on your heart.
 New Year’s for many is a time to look back.
 To reminisce over the last twelve months and see how far we’ve come.
 It’s a time to let go of the past and embrace the future.